Extracting perfect GHZ states from imperfect weighted graph states via entanglement concentration: Photon dephasing error

 where $p_z$ is the error probability, and $\rho$ is the density matrix corresponding to the qubit that experiences the dephasing error.

-We apply dephasing errors on photonic qubits before the CP gate that generates the uniform WGS, just like depolarization errors.
+We apply dephasing errors on photonic qubits before the CP gate that generates the uniform WGS, just like we do for depolarization errors.
 Similar to the argument in the main text, dephasing errors are likely to happen on all three photonic qubits in the WGS, which is used for our protocol to generate a two-qubit maximally entangled state.
 So, we apply the same dephasing error to all three photonic qubits, i.e., we use the same $p_z$ for all three qubits.

 With the dephasing errors, we numerically optimize the measurement basis in our protocol to maximize the concurrence of the two-qubit state.
-We found that the optimal measurement basis is unchanged.
+We find that the optimal measurement basis is unchanged.
 In Fig.~\ref{fig:dephasing_error}a, we show the concurrence of the resulting two-qubit state while sweeping the three-qubit WGS weights $\phi$ and the strength of dephasing errors $p_z$.
 Our protocol can still achieve relatively high entanglement ($C > 0.9$) with moderate dephasing error $p_z < 0.02$.
-While the dephasing error strength increases, the entanglement between the remaining, un-measured two qubits decreases.
+When the dephasing error strength increases, the entanglement between the two remaining, unmeasured qubits decreases.
 In Fig.~\ref{fig:dephasing_error}b, we show the success probability of our protocol.